afshyna/networking-projects/vpn-openvpn-wireguard-engineering-project/docs/01-sprint1-openvpn-site-to-site-paris.md

 ```

 **Port Forwarding (home router)**
-To enable remote offices (Client Tokyo and NY) to initiate a connection to the central server located behind a home router, a port forwarding rule and local firewall settings have been configured on Paris site.

 - Rule applied: `From everywhere on Internet connecting to external port UDP/1194 ➔ to 192.168.1.197 on internal port 1194`

 **IP forwarding (Linux)**
-The Linux server is acting as a firewall, router, or NAT device, it will need to be capable of forwarding packets that are meant for other destinations (other than itself).
+The Linux server is acting as a router/NAT device, so it will need to be capable of forwarding packets that are meant for other destinations (other than itself).
 The VPN server needs to route traffic between the VPN clients and your local network or the internet.
 Without IP forwarding, VPN clients won’t be able to access resources beyond the VPN server itself.

 Linux uses the net.ipv4.ip_forward kernel variable to toggle this setting on or off.

 ## 7. Starting OpenVPN services
 The configuration files are stored in the root folder `configs/openvpn/`.